 Tuition-Based Preschool (TBP)

-Tuition-Based Preschool (TBP) is a full-day combined preschool and childcare program offered at eight CPS schools.
+Tuition-Based Preschool (TBP) is a full-day combined preschool and childcare program offered at two CPS schools.

 Children who turn five on or before September 1 of the current school year are eligible for enrollment in kindergarten.